Treasure-Mayowa/AI-Cancer-Detection/README.md

 # AI-Cancer-Detection

-This is an AI model that classifies cancer cells as benign or malignant to aid the detection and diagnostic of cancer cells
+An AI model I built that classifies cancer cells as benign or malignant to aid the detection and diagnosis of cancer cells with a 99% accuracy.